One hundred kilometers south of Colombo, Sri Lanka’s Capital City, the beach scene begins at Hikkaduwa.

 When this happens I am sure that business will improve for all.

-The clothing stores are fantastic.
-They tailor make Billabong, Quicksilver and Volcom surf ware. $5 will get you a brand new pair of shorts made perfectly to your body type.
+They tailor-make Billabong, Quicksilver and Volcom surf ware. $5 will get you a brand new pair of shorts made perfectly to your body type.
 You can’t even tell the difference from the real deal.

 To the south where we are staying the beach is wide and sandy and pleasant to walk along.
 There are very few hawkers bothering you as well.